publiccodenet/about/activities/tool-management/mailing lists.md

 * How we handle code of conduct violations

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 The full [code of conduct](https://about.publiccode.net/CODE_OF_CONDUCT.html) is available on our website.
 Some of the codebases in our stewarship have other codes of conduct, which will be linked from the description page of that mailing list.